Skip to Main Content

 Interlibrary Loan

-As a student at Iona University, you are often able to access materials from other libraries that we have lending agreements with using Interlibrary Loan.
+As a student at Iona University, you can often access materials from other libraries that we have lending agreements by using Interlibrary Loan.

-If you are searching for a book and find the following box under Access Options:
+If you are searching for a book and see the "Request Item through Interlibrary Loan" button under Access Options:

 Image of catalog search for "fast fashion" with a catalog record for a book

-This means that the Iona University Libraries does not own the book, but you can request the book through Interlibrary Loan.
+This text means that Iona University Libraries does not own the book, but you can request the book through Interlibrary Loan.

 Click the "Request Item through Interlibrary Loan" button, and fill out all information with an asterisk next to the field.